 John and Kerry Pritchard bought the place in 1998 and operated it for 18 years.
 Amy Franklin, who worked for the Pritchards for a decade, bought the general store in January 2016.

 "I consider myself the new caretaker of all the vintage collectibles that the Pritchards left for me ," she said, noting that on a busy day as many as 300 travelers stop at Hackberry.

-"Whether it is their first visit to the store or their tenth time revisiting this place, everyone seems to dig the nostalgia and that's what we hope to maintain for everyone stopping here on their way across the country."
+"Whether it's their first visit to the store or their tenth time revisiting this place, everyone seems to dig the nostalgia and that's what we hope to maintain for everyone stopping here on their way across the country."

 Music stops at roadside dance hall

 Down the road from Hackberry is Bert Denton's roadside dance hall, another fading relic of Route 66 west of Valentine.
 Bert's place, now closed, had a sign warning customers that "The banks don't sell beer (and) I don't make loans."

 It's odd to see a sign for a dance hall in the middle of nowhere on Route 66.
 Somehow it all fits together with the Hackberry General Store and its oddball collection of old signs and junk from a fading era of America that Waldmire and others curated.